AKROGIS/Facility-Processing/New Schema Migration/Attachments.md

 facilities in the field of view at a specific time.
 They are also useful for explicitly documenting what part of a facility is in a photo.

+For photos, the SHAPE is the camera's location (x, y and z) when the photo was taken.
+For other attachment types, the location is not well defined.
+AKR recommends that AKR_ATTACH_PT is only used for geotagged (or equivalent) photos.
+Any other type of attachment should be stored in AKR_ATTACH.

+Typically the **GeoTagged Photos to Points** tool should be used to create 3D locations, with date/time and heading attributes from photos collected on a modern mobile device.

 ## Usage of select columns

 * FACLOCID - Typically not used.
 A hint about a facility that might be in the photo.